 Many of these mythological stories have themes and potential lessons that we can all benefit from.
 Some common themes in the stories I tell include overcoming doubt and cynicism through love; setting healthy boundaries; choosing good company; putting our hearts in service of love; defeating our demons by shining the light and identifying our fears.
 Many of the stories have demons, serpents, or villains in them which we often depict with great humor and give us all the opportunity to dramatize and bring healing to the darker aspects of ourselves.

-Alvin, Gwendolyn and I came together as a result of the destruction of Hurricane Katrina in 2005.
+Alvin, Gwendolyn, and I came together as a result of the destruction of Hurricane Katrina in 2005.
 I evacuated from New Orleans the day before the storm with my family.
 I longed to find a way to turn the destruction and suffering into something positive.
 I thought it would be great to do a tour around the country to raise funds for Hurricane relief.
-Suddenly we had a full-fledge tour set up.
+Suddenly we had a full-fledged tour set up.

 Alvin, Gwendolyn, and I have completely different personalities and musical influences and backgrounds.
 It’s our diversity that really feeds our music.
 We’ve been lucky enough to make music together as a collaborative band, playing, creating, touring, and recording pretty much exclusively together for 10 years now.
 We’ve created kirtan-based chants and songs that still have the all-important kirtan trademarks of spontaneity, interaction, and participation build inside musically dynamic arrangements that we’ve honed through playing hundreds of kirtans together.